Multi-modal Machine Learning in Engineering Design: A Review and Future Directions: Conclusion

 \section{Conclusion}

-In inclusion, multimodal machine learning (MMML) has the potential to revolutionize the engineering design process by enabling better design knowledge capturing, integrating, and reasoning with multiple forms of design information.
-Through this review, we have reviewed the approaches to addressing the fundamental concepts of MMML, including multi-modal representation learning, information fusion, alignment, synthesis, and co-learning.
-On this basis, we have also discussed the current state of the art in MMML research, including its applications in cross-modal synthesis, multi-modal prediction, and cross-modal reasoning along with the potential impact on design knowledge extraction, design synthesis, evaluation, and optimization.
-However, MMML still faces several technical challenges, such as the scarcity of high-quality multi-modal design datasets, the difficulties in aligning complicated design features across modalities, the need for handling noisy and inconsistent design representations, and the lack of comprehensive MMML models that can incorporate various design-related data modes.
-In addition, there is a need for more extensive empirical case studies and evaluations to verify and demonstrate the effectiveness of MMML in real-world engineering design applications.
+In conclusion, multi-modal machine learning (MMML) holds the potential to usher in a new era of engineering design by effectively capturing, integrating, and reasoning with design knowledge buried in various forms of design data.
+This paper provides a comprehensive overview of the fundamental concepts in MMML, including multi-modal information representation, fusion, alignment, translation, and co-learning.
+These evolving techniques underpin the cutting-edge applications of MMML.
+We also highlighted significant use cases relevant to engineering design, such as cross-model synthesis, multi-modal prediction, and cross-modal information retrieval.
+Despite its potential, MMML confronts unique challenges in the field of engineering design.
+This paper outlines the se research gaps and encourages efforts towards building large multi-modal design datasets, devising effective data-driven MMML techniques specific to design applications, and improving the scalability and interpretability of MMML models.
+Furthermore, rigorous empirical studies are essential to confirm the practical effectiveness of MMML in real-world engineering design applications.

-Despite these challenges, the future of MMML in engineering design looks promising, with the potential to significantly impact how products are designed and manufactured.
-Moving forward, there is a need for further research to address the remaining challenges in MMML for engineering design applications and to develop MMML models to fully realize its potential and bring about the next generation of intelligent design tools.